 During its earlier years, NUNM went through several location changes in the Northwest until the late 1970s, when Portland was selected as the university’s permanent home.
 The first physical location owned by the university was the Market Street campus in southeast Portland, housing both clinical and academic education.

-By 1995, the university had outgrown the Market Street campus and had begun negotiations to purchase the current location in downtown Portland.
-Academic education was relocated to this campus in September 1996 and clinical education was housed in two clinics (Natural Health Center and the Pettygrove Clinic) several minutes from the main campus.
+By 1995, the university had outgrown the Market Street campus and began negotiations to purchase the current location in downtown Portland.
+Academic education was relocated to the former Josiah Failing Elementary School building in September 1996 and clinical education was housed in two clinics (Natural Health Center and the Pettygrove Clinic) several minutes from the main campus.
 In 2009 these clinics were consolidated into one location on campus, the NUNM Health Centers.
+Our tier 4 patient-centered primary care home program (PCPCH) status Health Centers are now even more robust, with 11 locations through the Portland metroplex area.